lakshmankumar12/vimfiles/vim_notes.md

 ```
+nmap zJff  JiraGetInFile            " Get jira-id on curser into jira-op file (jira-op will repl current buffer)
+nmap zJss  JiraGetInBuffer          " Get jira-id on curser into jira_scratch buffer
-nmap zJff  JiraRefresh          " You are in jira-op file.
+nmap zJrf  JiraRefreshCurrentFile   " You are in jira-op file.
 Download jira-op and refresh file
+nmap zJrs  JiraRefreshCurrentBuffer " You are in jira_scratch.
+Download jira-op and refresh buffer
-nmap zJss  OpenJira             " Get jira under curson in a scratch
+nmap zJaf  AskAndOpenJiraInFile     " Ask and open jira in jira-op
-nmap zJas  AskAndOpenJira       " Ask and open jira in scratch
+nmap zJas  AskAndOpenJiraInBuffer   " Ask and open jira in buffer
-nmap zJaf  AskAndOpenJiraOpFile " You are in Folder.
-Ask jira-num, download jira-o and open.
 nmap zJll  RefreshJiraList          " Update the jira-list
 ```

 ## Fav file maps